 Now that you have your play dough, your kids can make cookies for Santa.
 Provide some cookie cutters, a cookie sheet from the dollar store, crayons, and buttons or beads for decorating the play dough cookies and you’re good to go!

-After the cookies are decorated it’s time to write a note to Santa!
+After the cookies are decorated it’s time to write a letter to Santa at the North Pole!

 The printable note template your kids can use to write a note to Santa is available for download below.